Scottish Graduate School of Social Science - Economic and Social Research Council Funding

 - Have pre-settled status AND meet residency requirement (3 years residency in the UK/EEA/Gibraltar/Switzerland immediately before the start of their programme.) or

 - Have indefinite leave to enter or remain

-Linguistics is one of the training pathways that form part of the ESRC Scottish Doctoral Training Partnership.
-ESRC 1+3 and +3 studentships in the pathways are available at the Universities of Aberdeen, Edinburgh, Glasgow and St Andrews.
+Psychology is one of the research training pathways that forms part of the ESRC Scottish Doctoral Training Partnership.
 Potential applicants to Edinburgh should follow the instructions below in order to be considered.

 - register on the SGSSS Apply.

-It is useful for applicants to email the School Postgraduate Office to register their interest in ESRC funding as this will allow us to track your applications effectively.
+It is useful for applicants to email the PPLS Postgraduate Research Administration Office to register their interest in ESRC funding as this will allow us to track your applications effectively.